notdedsec/anicon/README.md

 - Once there, simply press '`Okay`' and close the dialog.
 - By now the folder should have an icon and '`dekstop.ini` should be gone if not, you probably missed a step above.

-### How do I get rid of this permanent folder icon if required.
-If you followed the steps above, the folder should have an icon by now and the `desktop.ini` should be gone from the folder.
-Windows has now converted the `desktop.ini` file into a System file (which is hard to access and even harder to delete).

-If you want to remove the folder icon, then here are some ways:
-- Search for how to show system files.
-Once the file is visible, simply delete it.
-- Alternatively, the `desktop.ini` can be directly deleted using a Shell terminal or any other terminal.
-Tested this in Bash terminal, Windows command prompt might now allow it.
-- Or if you want an even simpler method: Make a file named `desktop.ini` in any other folder.
-Now, copy and paste this file into the folder that has permanent icon.
-You'll be asked if you want to replace the existing file.
-Choose yes.
-This will remove the desktop icon and make `desktop.ini` visible.
-If you want, you can delete the `desktop.ini` file if you want to.

 ### Alright.
 It works but I'm curious as to how?
 It, uhhh
 - Gets the Anime Name from the Folder Name